Signal¶

 • X3DH (extended triple Diffie-Hellman) key agreement

-• since late 2023 replaced by PQXDH, which is coceptually close but adds an additional post-quantum secure key encapsulation mechanism (KEM) into the key derivation function (KDF)
+• since late 2023 replaced by PQXDH, which is coceptually close but adds an additional post-quantum secure key encapsulation mechanism (KEM) into the key derivation function (KDF) to protect against harvest-now-decrypt-later attacks.

 • Double ratchet algorithm